adaptlearning/adapt-contrib-narrative/README.md

 As one of Adapt's *[core components](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#components),* **Narrative** is included with the [installation of the Adapt framework](https://github.com/adaptlearning/adapt_framework/wiki/Manual-installation-of-the-Adapt-framework#installation) and the [installation of the Adapt authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-Adapt-Origin).

 * If **Narrative** has been uninstalled from the Adapt framework, it may be reinstalled.
-With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line:<br>
+With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line:
   ```console
   adapt install adapt-contrib-narrative
   ```